 - Unexplained weight loss

 - Sudden vision changes

 - Very dry skin

 - Tingling or numbness in hands and feet

 - Nausea, vomiting or stomach pain may accompany symptoms with abrupt onset of Type 1 diabetes

 Talk to your doctor about your risk for diabetes.
 If you experience any of the symptoms associated with diabetes, see your doctor for testing and evaluation.

 The Centers for Disease Control and Prevention (CDC) provides a Prediabetes Screening Test to help determine your risk for Prediabetes.

-Click the link below to go to a widget to take the online quiz.
+Click the link below to take the free test.

 You can also access and print a hard copy of the CDC’s Prediabetes Screening Test by clicking the link below.